uikraft-hub/yt-downloader-gui/README.md

   <img src="assets/Favicon.png" width="120" height="120" alt="SSTube Icon" />
 </p>

 **SSTube** is a powerful, open-source YouTube downloader application built with **PyQt6** and **yt-dlp**.
-This release (v2.0) introduces enhanced cookie handling through a browser extension, multiple download modes (videos, playlists, channels, shorts, and MP3 extraction), and a refined user interface.
+Version **2.2.0** brings you an **automatic updater** for yt-dlp, so you’re always running the latest downloader backend, plus all the familiar download modes and cookie-based authentication you love.

 ---

 ## Features

+- **Automatic yt-dlp Updater**
+  - **GitHub Release Check**
+    On startup, SSTube will ask if you’d like to check for a new yt-dlp release on GitHub.
+  - **Seamless Download & Replace**
+    Fetches the latest `yt-dlp.exe`, replaces your existing copy, and makes it executable—no manual steps required.

 - **Multiple Download Modes**
   - **Single Video / MP3 Only**
     Download a single YouTube video or extract its audio as MP3.
   - **Playlist Video / Playlist MP3**
-    Download an entire playlist with an option to select specific videos.
+    Download an entire playlist with the option to include only selected videos.
   - **Channel Videos / Channel Videos MP3**
-    Download all videos (or extract audio) from a YouTube channel.
+    Download all videos (or just their audio) from a YouTube channel.
   - **Channel Shorts / Channel Shorts MP3**
-    Focus on downloading YouTube Shorts.
+    Focus exclusively on downloading YouTube Shorts content.

 - **Cookie Extension Support**
-  - **Secure Cookie File Import:**
+  - **Secure Cookie File Import**
-    Instead of automatic browser cookie extraction, SSTube now relies on a cookie file exported by the **"Get cookies.txt Locally"** extension.
+    SSTube uses a cookie file exported by the **“Get cookies.txt Locally”** extension for authentication.
-  - **Guided Workflow:**
+  - **Guided Workflow**
-    If the extension isn’t installed, SSTube will automatically open the extension’s page in your selected browser, then prompt you to export and select your YouTube cookie file.
+    If the extension isn’t installed, SSTube opens its store page in your chosen browser and guides you through export and selection.
-  - **Validation:**
+  - **Validation**
-    SSTube verifies that the selected cookie file contains YouTube cookies to ensure proper authentication.
+    Ensures the selected cookie file actually contains YouTube cookies before proceeding.

 - **Modern PyQt6 Interface**
-  - Intuitive sidebar navigation for quick access to Download and Activity pages.
+  - Intuitive sidebar navigation between **Download** and **Activity** pages.
-  - Real-time status updates and activity logs.
+  - Real-time status updates and a scrolling activity log.

 - **Flexible Quality Options**
-  - Choose from “Best Available” or specific resolutions (8K, 4K, 1080p, etc.) for video downloads.
+  - Choose **Best Available** or specific resolutions (8K, 4K, 1080p, etc.) for video.
-  - MP3 extraction defaults to 320 kbps audio quality.
+  - MP3 extraction defaults to **320 kbps** audio quality.

 - **Lightweight & Easy to Use**
-  - Single-file application (`SSTube.py`) plus a few assets.
+  - Single-file application (`SSTube.py`) plus a small assets folder.
-  - Minimal external dependencies.
+  - Minimal external dependencies; runs on Windows, macOS, and Linux (with locally installed `ffmpeg`).

 ---

 ## Folder Structure

 ```

 SSTube/
 ├── SSTube.py
 ├── LICENSE